About Us

 A sustainable future for Arlington must start with our watershed and the needs of our existing communities.
 Decisions must be based not on unproven assumptions, but on analysis, clear community understanding of costs and benefits of densification and a broad range of citizen preferences.

-Before adopting zoning changes that would increase density, the County should:
+Before adopting land use changes that would increase density, the County should:

 1